Accuracy Awards scheme

-Accuracy is a useful flying skill that may be needed on occasions if you have to land in a tight area especially on a paraglider after a cross county flight.
+Accuracy is a useful flying skill that may be needed on occasions if you have to land in a tight area especially on a paraglider after a cross country flight.
 However, the biggest reason why people fly accuracy is for the competitions, which can be addictive once you get the accuracy bug.

 Paragliding Accuracy & Classic Accuracy